blockchain-it-hr/ink-remix-plugin/README.md

 Feel free to change the project and update the code and build it again, create a new project or anything else.

-## Technical documentation

-### New

-* On frontend clicking on Create new project button opens text area where string input is expected

-* This triggers the creation of projectName/lib.rs and projectName/Cargo.toml and saves them into Remix file manager

-* Next /new endpoint is called on the backend.
-Project is created with path storage/projectId/projectName

-* ProjectId is returned from the backend and saved into local storage.
-This identifier is used to keep track of which server originally created the project.

-### Build

-* Content of Cargo.toml, lib.rs, projectId and projectName are send on backend.

-* Backend checks if a project with path storage/projectId/projectName exists, if not it creates a new one and sets lib.rs and Cargo.toml to sent values

-* Build is then triggered and wasm and abi is returned to the frontend Frontend saves wasm and abi to state

-### Deploy

 ## Possible upgrades in the future

 * Package whole project into tar/zip so it can be extracted and used elsewhere